 Leave A Legacy – Three hundred and forty years ago a local benefactor established Scotland’s first free, public lending library.
 David Drummond, 3rd Lord Madertie also started a school for local children.
 In his Will he charged his successors with maintaining the Library ‘for time coming’.
 His legacy is one of Scotland’s literary and educational treasures.
 If you would like to be part of that legacy, please consider a gift in your Will.
 Most of us don’t like to dwell on making a Will, but it is a practical thing to do and a relatively simple process.
 A gift in your Will does not affect your day to day financial position.
 Importantly, it allows us to mark the things that matter to us.
 We would recommend you consult a solicitor to make a Will or add a codicil to an existing one.
 Even a very modest bequest can make a very big difference to Innerpeffray.
 If Innerpeffray has been important to you, please consider this – download the leaflet for details.

 If you would like to volunteer with us or make a donation – Thank you!
 There is more information about volunteering here and you can use the Donate button at the foot of the page to make a contribution.

-Becoming a Trustee of Innerpeffray Library – we are currently recruiting new Governors for the Library.
-You can read about the details in the brochure.
+Becoming a Trustee of Innerpeffray Library.
+From time to time we recruit new trustees.
+You can read the details in the brochure.

 You may download a copy of our most recent Annual Report and Accounts here: